NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 There are two alternative VRF models in EnergyPlus:

- 1. **System curve based model (VRF_SysCurve)**.
+ 1. **System curve based model (VRF-SysCurve)**.
 In this model, a number of system level curves are used to describe the VRF system performance.
 This model corresponds to the *AirConditioner:VariableRefrigerantFlow* object.

- 2. **Physics based model (VRF_FluidTCtrl)**.
+ 2. **Physics based model (VRF-FluidTCtrl)**.
 This model is able to consider the dynamics of more operational parameters and is applicable for fluid temperature control.
 This model corresponds to the *AirConditioner:VariableRefrigerantFlow:FluidTemperatureControl* object.

 ( Please refer to the engineering reference for more technical details of the two models).